andre-maree/Microflow/README.md

 - Microflow is open-source so feel free to modify Microflow to your needs

 Future enhancements:
-- workflow stop, pause, and continue
-- Azure AD authentication
+- Azure AD authentication?
-- gRPC communication
+- gRPC communication?
-- proper logging implementation

 ## Test Examples
 The code for these can be found in the console app\Tests.cs.
 There is also a SimpleSteps test that consists of 1 parent with 2 children and the 2 children have a common child step (See JSON Workflow Example below).
 This is the diagram for the 2 more complex test workflows: